-Hong Kong, 4 August 2020 － The Business Environment Council (“BEC”) published BEC Sustainability Report 2019 today, which describes how the organization works with its over 200 corporate members, stakeholders and the wider community to contribute to Hong Kong’s transition to a low carbon economy.
+Hong Kong SAR, 4 August 2020 － The Business Environment Council (“BEC”) published BEC Sustainability Report 2019 today, which describes how the organization works with its over 200 corporate members, stakeholders and the wider community to contribute to Hong Kong SAR’s transition to a low carbon economy.

 This Sustainability Report covers BEC’s approach to sustainability including strategy, objectives, initiatives and performance over 2 fiscal years from 1 October 2017 to 30 September 2019.
 In the period, BEC delivered 348 environmental projects, 155 community engagement activities and 9 policy submissions presenting the voice of business in relation to important environmental topics to the Chief Executive Policy Address, the debate on municipal solid waste charging, and the Hong Kong Stock Exchange’s updates to the Environmental, Social and Governance (ESG) Reporting Guide and related listing rules.
 The report also presents BEC’s environmental performance with significant decreases in the BEC Building’s greenhouse gas (GHG) emissions and building energy consumption by 43% and 31%, respectively, since the baseline year (FY 2012/13).